prominence-eosc/docs/inputs.md

 ---

 ## Small input files
-Files can be uploaded and made available to jobs using the `--input` option.
+Files can be uploaded from the host running the CLI and made available to jobs using the `--input` option.
 For example:
 ```
 prominence create --input /home/alahiff/README alahiff/testpi:latest "cat README"
 ```